 Create a Book Proposal:

-Find out what publishers want first by going to their business websites, then organize your book ideas into a formal proposal to go with your queries.
+Find out what publishers want first by going to their websites.
+Organize your book ideas into a formal proposal to go with your queries.
 Publishers typically have their own templates they prefer you to use for proposals, so make sure to follow their directions accurately and get a template from which to work.
 Your book summary or synopsis is critically important in that it must be clear, concise, and grab the reader's interest,

-A bit of good advice: read the publisher website material and find a few good quotations to use in your query directly from the agents.
+Read the publisher website material and find a few good quotations to use in your query directly from the publisher or editors.
 If a publisher is looking for historical fiction, don't send a romance novel.

 In general, publishers of fiction will ask you for the following: